Kyzer0/ToDoListApp/README.md

 For Example:
 ### Running Unit Tests (for Task Management API)

-1. Navigate to the test project directory ( `cd TaskManagementAPI.Tests`).
+1. Navigate to the test project directory ( `cd TestTodoApp.csproj`).
 2. Run the tests:

     ```bash